 TC46 meets formally once a year, in different countries, and brings together top experts from around the world to share and exchange ideas and discuss technical content and the application of international standards.

-The 43rd ISO/TC 46 annual meeting took place in Wellington this year from May 9 to 13, which is the first time New Zealand has hosted this meeting.
+The 43rd ISO/TC 46 annual meeting took place in Wellington in 2016 from May 9 to 13, which was the first time New Zealand had hosted this meeting.